We use cookies to help improve your experience on our website.

 We thoroughly implement control measures to ensure the proper disposal of waste, while also are striving to reduce industrial waste.
 We also applied electronic manifests using legal compliance system for waste.

 Waste water discharged in the manufacturing process accounts for the majority of our industrial waste.
 We treat this waste internally by means of combustion.
-The volume of industrial waste generation and recycled volume in FY2022 increased slightly compared to those of FY2021, and the final disposal volume increased significantly because the waste soil generated from construction work at the plants was disposed as industrial waste.

 Waste volume [1,000 tons]